Goyder Institute for Water Research

 The Goyder Institute for Water Research (Goyder Institute) is a research alliance focused on the identification, development, and adoption of sustainable solutions for managing water in South Australia.
-Established in 2010 by the South Australian Government, the collaboration includes the Department for Environment and Water (DEW), the CSIRO, Flinders University, the University of Adelaide, and the University of South Australia.
+Established in 2010 by the South Australian Government, the collaboration includes the Department for Environment and Water (DEW), the CSIRO, Flinders University, and Adelaide University (formerly the University of Adelaide, and the University of South Australia).

 The Coorong, Lower Lakes and Murray Mouth (CLLMM) Research Centre was opened in Goolwa, South Australia in February 2024.

 Background

 South Australia experienced a prolonged drought leading up to 2010, and there were serious concerns about fair distribution of water throughout the Murray–Darling basin.
 It was recognised that legislative changes were needed to the Commonwealth Water Act 2007.
 The South Australian Government provided new funding to for the establishment and operation of the Goyder Institute for Water Research (Goyder Institute) with the aim of improving water security in South Australia, and enhancing the capacity of the government "to deliver science-based policy and water management outcomes".
 The Goyder Institute for Water Research was established in 2010.